 One common challenge in post-processing is ensuring visual elements work with base finishes like matte paint or soft-touch surfaces.
 Foil stamping is highly compatible with spray painting and PU coatings, which are often applied first.

-After a base coat is applied using our in-house spray painting service, foil can be stamped on top without adhesion or distortion issues.
+After a base coat is applied using spray painting service, foil can be stamped on top without adhesion or distortion issues.
 This allows for:

 - Metallic logos on matte-finished parts